aprilnovak/nekRSDoc/source/detailed_usage.rst

 By default, nekRS will only write the velocity, pressure, and temperature to an output file.
-However, you may have problem-specific fields that you want to view, such as :math:`y^+`. nekRS uses a rather archaic method for writing out additional fields, because the same functions that are used to write the velocity, pressure, and temperature are simply re-used to write other fields.
-This imposes limitations on both the dimensionality of fields that can be output, as well as how they are named in the output files.
+However, you may have problem-specific fields that you want to view, such as :math:`y^+`.
+To write other fields to files, nekRS re-uses the functions that are used to write the velocity, pressure, and temperature to write other fields.
+Note that this imposes limitations on both the dimensionality of fields that can be output, as well as how they are named in the output files.
 For example, suppose you would like to write three fields to a file:
   * ``o_yPlus``, a device array that holds :math:`y^+` values, and